 There's two easy ways to reach the Arctic Circle.
 You could drive the incredible Dempster Highway, the only road in Canada that crosses the circle ...

-10. You can celebrate in the sunshine on National Aboriginal Day
+10. You can celebrate in the sunshine on National Indigenous Peoples Day

 If you come North for just one day, choose the summer solstice, June 21, when endless fun keeps you active throughout the bright night.
-All across the Northwest Territories, National Aboriginal Day festivities fill local fairgrounds with Indigenous food, music and dance, often late into the wee hours …
+All across the Northwest Territories, National Indigenous Peoples Day festivities fill local parks with Indigenous food, music and dance, often late into the wee hours …

 12. The midnight sun gave people some kooky ideas